CodingGay/BlackObfuscator-ASPlugin/README_EN.md

 ## Matters Need Attention

 - Please check the information of [BlackObfuscator](https://github.com/CodingGay/BlackObfuscator).
-- If you got errors in building, please provide the the gradle version of classpath for me.
+- If you got errors in building, please provide the the ``` ./gradlew tasks --all ``` output for me.

 ## Usage